 Using a pressure cooker to can diced tomatoes has several advantages.
 Firstly, it saves time compared to traditional water bath canning methods.
 Secondly, the high temperatures inside the pressure cooker help kill any bacteria or pathogens present in the tomatoes, ensuring a safe and shelf-stable product.
 Lastly, the pressure cooker allows for a higher processing temperature, which can result in better color, flavor, and texture of the canned tomatoes.

-See also How to cook sticky rice on the stove
+See also How long to cook turkey legs on pellet grill

 How do I prepare the tomatoes before canning them?